 Modern and new offices

-On the former ship wharf temporary student living cabins have been places.
-Each house is 24 m2 and they all have a kitchen, bathroom, toilet, tv and internet.
+On the former ship wharf, temporary student living cabins have been placed.
+Each house is 24 m2 and they all have a kitchen, bathroom, toilet, tv, and internet.
 They cost €225 per month.

 History of the NDSM Amsterdam ship wharf

 In 1937, the NSM, forerunner of NDSM, was the largest shipbuilding company in the world.
 The NSM built tank ships as well as huge passenger ships.

 Later the NSM merged with the Dutch shipbuilders of NDM, becoming NDSM (Nederlandsche Dok en Scheepsbouw Maatschappij).
 The massive ship wharf found its location at Amsterdam Noord, across the IJ.
 NDSM ship wharf built cargo ships, bulk carriers and warships for the Dutch navy.

 The shortage of new orders caused the NDSM to finally stop building new ships in 1978.
 The company continued repairing ships until around 1984, but the glorious era of Dutch shipbuilding had come to an end.